Combinatorial properties of Nil-Bohr sets: Polynomial maps

 \subsection{Host-Kra cube groups}

-[1]{ {\{0,1\}^{#1}} } A useful approach to polynomial maps is obtained by introducing a notion of \emph{Host-Kra cube}, or more generally \emph{cube group} $\HK^{\k}(G_{\bullet})$.
-This notion was first introduced (thought with a different name) by Host and Kra in \cite{HostKra2009}, and is extensively used in a number of papers, including \cite{GreenTao2010, GreenTao2012}.
-It is also a basis for the work of Szegedy and Camarena \cite{SzegedyCamarena2010} later refined by Manners, Gutman and Varj\'{u} \cite{}.
+[1]{ {\{0,1\}^{#1}} } A useful approach to polynomial maps is obtained by introducing the notion of \emph{Host-Kra cube}, or more generally \emph{cube group} $\HK^{\k}(G_{\bullet})$.
+This notion was first introduced (thought with a different name) by Host and Kra in \cite{HostKra2005}, and is extensively used in a number of papers, including \cite{GreenTao2010, GreenTao2012}.
+It is also a basis for the work of Szegedy and Camarena \cite{SzegedyCamarena2010} later refined by Gutman, Manners and Varj\'{u} \cite{GutmanMannersVarju-1,GutmanMannersVarju-2,GutmanMannersVarju-3}.
+We use some basic facts, using \cite[Appendix E]{GreenTao2010} and \cite{GreenTao2012} as our main reference; an accessible introduction can be found in \cite{Green-book}.
+Throughout, $k \geq 1$ is an integer, and $G_\bullet$ is a prefiltration consisting of simply connected groups.